libffcv/ffcv/docs/writing_datasets.rst

     my_shards = glob(path.join(FOLDER, '*'))

-Internally, FFCV will split the shards among the number of available workers.
+Internally, FFCV will split the shards between the available workers.
 However, each worker still needs to know how to decode a given shard.
 This is done by defining a pipeline (very similar to how one would use a ``webdataset`` for training):